vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 # EDNS Option

-During the discussion of serve-stale in the IETF dnsop working group, it was suggested that an EDNS option should be available to either explicitly opt-in to getting data that is possibly stale, or at least as a debugging tool to indicate when stale data has been used for a
+During the discussion of serve-stale in the IETF, it was suggested that an EDNS option should be available to either explicitly opt-in to getting data that is possibly stale, or at least as a debugging tool to indicate when stale data has been used for a